JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="Testing On Multiple Browsers"></div>
 ### Testing On Multiple Browsers
-Sauce Labs is basically the ones running the show in this area, and connecting to Sauce is even built into the api of Protractor!
+One key advantage of automated browser testing in that we can take the script we've developed locally and execute it on virtually *any* browser, and we can even do multiple browsers simultaneously.
+The for-profit company *Sauce Labs* basically runs the show in this area, and connecting to Sauce is even built into the api of Protractor!
+Simply update your protractor config file with this block to the service instead of running the Protractor tests manually *(note: you will need your replace the constants with your own Sauce Labs credentials)*:
+`

+`

 <div name="Everyone Reads, Devs Change"></div>
 ### Everyone Reads the Gherkin, Dev's Change the Gherkin